 The massive Earthquake that struck San Francisco in April 1906 destroyed much of the old city's historic waterfront, including most of the dives, dancehalls and brothels that led to the Barbary Coast's notoriety – but one important building survived: the one holding all the whiskey.

 A. P. Hotaling's warehouse on Jackson Street was, at the time, the West Coast's largest whiskey repository.
-On Wednesday, April 18 fires that followed in the earthquake's wake made a first attack on the building, which was saved by some quick thinking firefighters.
+On April 18, fires that followed in the earthquake's wake made a first attack on the building, which was saved by some quick-thinking firefighters.

 On the second day of fires, the Army showed up with the intent to destroy the building in order to save a government building next door, but, allegedly, when the Army discovered that the building was holding such valuable (and flammable) cargo, they decided instead to move the whiskey, and attempt to save the whole block.

-The Pacific Heights home of A. P. Hotaling and his family did not get away so easy: it was dynamited as part of the firebreak.
-The building no longer houses whiskey, and like much of the area is now home to upscale offices.
+The Pacific Heights home of A. P. Hotaling and his family did not get away so easily: it was dynamited as part of the firebreak.
+The former Hotaling warehouse no longer houses whiskey, and like much of the area is now home to upscale offices.